German Chocolate Dump Cake

 German Chocolate Dump Cake Recipe

 Have you ever tried making a dump cake?
-It’s incredibly easy to make, and it’s simple and enjoyable.
-You dump all the ingredients into your pot or dish and bake.
+It’s easy and enjoyable.
+Just dump all the ingredients into your pot or dish and bake.

 If you’re a fan of German Chocolate, you’ll love this dump cake.
-It’s incredibly easy to make and almost foolproof, although be careful not to burn it.
+It’s nearly foolproof, although be careful not to burn it.

 Fun fact: Contrary to its name, German chocolate cake is not actually made in Germany.
 It was named after Sam German from the United States.
 Mr. German created a dark baking chocolate for Baker’s Chocolate Company.